suwen-susan/BeatClick/README.md

 ## Controls

 - **D, F, J, K**: Hit notes in lanes 1, 2, 3, and 4 respectively
-- **Mouse Click**: Click on the lane to hit notes
-- **ESC or P**: Pause/Resume the game, the note and track appearance can be changed in the pause page
+- **Mouse Click**: Click on the lane to hit notes.
+Use Pause button to Pause/Resume the game, the note and track appearance can be changed in the pause page

 ## Technical Challenges and Solutions